An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections

 \begin{remark} \ \begin{enumerate} \item The sequence $(\nu_k)$ is a technicality needed in the proof to ensure $\varepsilon_k \to 0$.
-Note from~\eqref{eq:epsISAover} that $\overline{\varepsilon}_k > 0$ as long as the ISA keeps iterating, since $f_k > \varphi$ is guaranteed by Steps \ref{step:InfBelowTarget}--\ref{step:terminate} and $0 < \lambda_k < 2$ holds by assumption. \item Part (i) of Theorem~\ref{thm:ISA_conv_over} essentially means that after a finite number of iterations, we reach a point~$x^k$ with $f^* \leq f(x^k) \leq \varphi + \delta$.
-Note that this point may still be infeasible (namely, if $\varphi < f(x^k) \leq \varphi + \delta$), but the closer $f(x^k)$ gets to~$\varphi$, the smaller $\overline{\varepsilon}_k$ becomes, i.e., the algorithm projects more and more accurately.
-Thus, one can expect the possible feasibility violation to be reasonably small, depending on the quality of the estimate $\varphi$ (and the value of the constant $\delta$). \item On the other hand, Part (ii) shows what happens when all function values~$f(x^k)$ stay above the overestimate~$\varphi$ of~$f^*$, and we impose a stronger condition on the relaxation parameters $\lambda_k$: We eventually obtain~$f(x^k)$ arbitrarily close to~$\varphi$, with vanishing feasibility violation as $k \to \infty$.
+Note from~\eqref{eq:epsISAover} that $\overline{\varepsilon}_k > 0$ as long as ISA keeps iterating (in the main loop over $k$), since $f_k > \varphi$ is then guaranteed by the adaptive accuracy refinements and $0 < \lambda_k < 2$ holds by assumption. \item More precisely, part (i) of Theorem~\ref{thm:ISA_conv_over} essentially means that after a finite number of iterations, we reach a point~$x^k$ with $f^*-c \leq f(x^k) \leq \varphi + \delta$ for any $c>0$.
+If $\varphi < f(x^k) \leq \varphi + \delta$, this point may still be infeasible, but the closer $f(x^k)$ gets to~$\varphi$, the smaller $\overline{\varepsilon}_k$ becomes, i.e., the algorithm automatically increases the projection accuracy.
+On the other hand, termination in Step~\ref{step:terminate_opt} implies that $f(x^k)\geq f^*$ (since $x^k$ is then feasible), and if some inner loop is infinite, then the refined projection points converge to a feasible point.
+Hence, for every $c>0$, there is some integer $0\leq L<\infty$ such that after the $L$-th accuracy refinement and replacement of $x^k$, $f(x^k)\geq f^*-c$. \item Part (ii) shows what happens when all function values~$f(x^k)$ stay above the overestimate~$\varphi$ of~$f^*$---which particularly holds true \emph{after} possible refinements, if all the accuracy refinement phases are finite (and no termination occurs)---and we impose $\lambda_k \to 0$ for $k \to \infty$: We eventually obtain~$f(x^k)$ arbitrarily close to~$\varphi$, with vanishing feasibility violation as $k \to \infty$.